KhamariThompson/100Rebuild/README.md

 4. Place `GoogleService-Info.plist` in the `SupportingFiles` directory
 5. Enable Authentication and Firestore in Firebase Console

-### 4. RevenueCat Setup (Optional)
+### 4. RevenueCat Setup

 1. Create a RevenueCat account
-2. Add your API key to `Configuration/RevenueCat.xcconfig`
-3. Configure your subscription products in RevenueCat dashboard
+2. Set up your product and entitlement in the RevenueCat dashboard
+3. Ensure your "pro" entitlement is properly configured
+4. The production API key is already configured in the app

 ### 5. Build and Run